+The upgrading process of bio-oil is carried out in a fixed-bed reactor as reported by Sihombing et al. [25].
+The reactor has a diameter of 5.5 cm with a height of 25 cm, a catalyst vessel with a diameter of 4.8 cm, and a height of 3.5 cm, while the furnace has a diameter of 40 cm and a height of 39 cm.
+The steam generated from the reaction is passed through a silicone hose and through the condenser to the product container.
 Bio-oil upgrading process is carried out in two stages, starting with esterification followed by the HDO process.
-Esterifica 24h procedure for bio-oil upgrading follows the method reported by Sondakh et al [25], which started by mixing bio-oil and ethanol in a ratio of 1:1 (w/w) into the reactor at 60 °C for 2 h, followed by the HDO reaction with the presence of 1 g of 18 lyst for 50 g of bio-oils.
-Both catalyst and bio-oil were put into the fixed bed reactor where N2 gas was let to flow for 10 minutes to remove the oxygen content in the reactor.
+Esterification procedure for bio-oil upgrading follows the method reported by Sondakh et al. [26], which started by mixing bio-oil and ethanol in a ratio of 1:1 (w/w) into the reactor at 60 °C for 2 h, followed by the HDO reaction with the presence of 1 g of catalyst for 50 g of bio-oils.
+Both catalyst and bio-oil were put into the fixed-bed reactor where N2 gas was let to flow for 10 min to remove the oxygen content in the reactor.
 Next, the reactor was heated to 450 °C with H2 gas flowing at 10 mL/min flow rate for 2 h.
 The product of the reaction was flowed to a cooling hose and weighed.
-The same procedure is repeated using a Fe2O3-CoO/Mor catalyst.
-The product with the highest yield was analyzed for its components by using GC-MS.
+The same procedure is repeated using a Fe_2O_3 -CoO/Mor catalyst.
+The yield of the resulting product is calculated using the following formula.